zhangyhuaee/KinD_plus/README.md

 ### NIQE code ###
-Non-reference metric NIQE are adopted for quantitative comparison.
+Non-reference metric NIQE is adopted for quantitative comparison.
 The original code for computing NIQE is [here](https://github.com/csjunxu/Bovik_NIQE_SPL2013).
 To improve the robustness, we follow the author's code and retrain the model parameters by extending 100 high-resolution natural images from [PIRM dataset](https://pirm.github.io/).
 Put the [original 125 images](http://live.ece.utexas.edu/research/quality/pristinedata.zip) and additional 100 images (dir: PIRM_dataset\Validation\Original) into one folder 'data', then run
 ```shell
 [mu_prisparam cov_prisparam]  = estimatemodelparam('data',96,96,0,0,0.75);
 ```